All Episodes

 I should add that I already looked.

-Heath is a fast guy and if you'll go to my website in the new items right there at the
+And if you'll go to my website in the new items right there at the top, you'll see a link.

-Go look at the HAARP antenna array.
+Go look at the HARP antenna array.

-We've got an actual picture of it, and a doggone good one, I might add, on the website right now.
+We've got an actual picture of it and a doggone good one, I might add, on the website right now.

 It is a remarkable sight, Doctor, to look at this array.